 Van’s Pig Stand, or simply Van’s as it’s known to locals, began in Shawnee and has since spread to neighboring Norman.
 The original Van’s is located in an old service station and has a vintage feel to it, while the newer restaurants each have a personality of their own.
 Despite the decorating differences, Van’s Pig Stand makes the list because of their perfectly smoky and spicy barbecue sauce that is mouthwatering on its own.
 Add a drop of it to Van’s perfectly smoked ribs, which have just the right amount of char outside and pink, tender meat inside, and you’ll be hooked.
 Make your meal “a Van” and they’ll throw in a side of their famous curly fries, many of which stretch over a foot long.

 Anyone driving along Highway 77 in Davis can smell Smokin Joe’s Rib Ranch a mile away.
-This no-frills barbecue joint features a small dining-in area that is almost always full, so don’t be surprised to see folks enjoying some good old-fashioned ‘que right off the hoods of their cars.
+This no-frills barbecue joint is so sought after they had to move to a larger location to accomodate all the hungry customers.
 While the ribs are what the restaurant is named for, don’t be shy about trying brisket so tender you can cut through it with a plastic fork.
 Smokin Joe’s helpings are big enough to share, but so good you won’t want to.

 Pull into the parking lot of Burn Co Barbecue and you'll know you're in for a treat from the amazing smoked meat smell in the air.
 This one-of-a-kind Tulsa BBQ joint serves traditional and unique barbecue dishes and everything on the menu is guaranteed to satisfy.
 Every item at Burn Co is cooked over hardwood charcoal in a Hasty Bake Charcoal Oven for amazing smoked flavor.
 Their most famous menu item is the Fatty, a mixture of bratwurst, hot links and smoked sausage encased in ground sausage and wrapped in bacon.